Expert Guides

 10. Informed opinion

-We look at the science behind the headlines to clear up mixed messages.
-Our expert nutritionist, Charlotte Newman examines the body of evidence, not just one isolated study before presenting the information as fact.
-We never make a recommendation just because it’s ‘trendy’.
+Our registered nutritionist, Charlotte Newman carefully examines the body of evidence behind the headlines, before presenting the information as facts for customers.
+She never makes a recommendation just because it’s ‘trendy’.

 We are committed to governmental targets to improve healthy eating at work.
 This includes industry targets for sugar, and salt reduction as well as PHE’s responsibility deal(4).
 We review our healthy eating policy in response to nutritional science and governmental guidelines.